Neurojedi/Machine-Learning-Zero2Hero/README.md

 Hi,

-Welcome to my Machine Learning Repository.
+Welcome to my Machine Learning Hero-to-Zero.
 In this repository, you will find Jupyter notebooks which combines mathematical aspects and practices of Machine Learning Algorithms.
 I am planning to publish around 30 notebooks and these notebooks will be educative.

 #### Why am I doing that ?